mjfreelancing/AllOverIt/DocFx/docs/AllOverIt/Aspects/interceptor-modify-input-arguments.md

-# Aspects - Modify Input Arguments
+# Modify Interceptor Input Arguments
 ---

 Consider this method on `ISecretService`: